olivierdalang/SPCgeonode/README.md

 - mount django source as volume and set uwsgi to live reload
 - mount django static and media in the volumes folder
 - mount geoserver's data volume in the volumes folder
+- mount letsencyrpt volumes in the volumes folder
 - set django debug=True
 - expose postgres port 5432
 - activates nginx debug mode